-Each fund is open for business each day the NYSE is open.
+The fund is open for business each day the NYSE is open.

 The NAV is the value of a single share.
 Fidelity normally calculates NAV as of the close of business of the NYSE, normally 4:00 p.m.
 Eastern time.
-Each fund's assets normally are valued as of this time for the purpose of computing NAV.
-Fidelity calculates NAV separately for each class of shares of a multiple class fund.
+The fund's assets normally are valued as of this time for the purpose of computing NAV.

-NAV is not calculated and a fund will not process purchase and redemption requests submitted on days when the fund is not open for business.
+NAV is not calculated and the fund will not process purchase and redemption requests submitted on days when the fund is not open for business.
 The time at which shares are priced and until which purchase and redemption orders are accepted may be changed as permitted by the Securities and Exchange Commission (SEC).

-To the extent that a fund's assets are traded in other markets on days when the fund is not open for business, the value of the fund's assets may be affected on those days.
-In addition, trading in some of a fund's assets may not occur on days when the fund is open for business.
+To the extent that the fund's assets are traded in other markets on days when the fund is not open for business, the value of the fund's assets may be affected on those days.
+In addition, trading in some of the fund's assets may not occur on days when the fund is open for business.

-NAV is calculated using the values of other open-end funds, if any, in which a fund invests (referred to as underlying funds).
+NAV is calculated using the values of other open-end funds, if any, in which the fund invests (referred to as underlying funds).
 Shares of underlying funds are valued at their respective NAVs.
 Other assets are valued primarily on the basis of market quotations, official closing prices, or information furnished by a pricing service.
 Certain short-term securities are valued on the basis of amortized cost.
-If market quotations, official closing prices, or information furnished by a pricing service are not readily available or, in the Adviser's opinion, are deemed unreliable for a security, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing policies.
-For example, if, in the Adviser's opinion, a security's value has been materially affected by events occurring before a fund's pricing time but after the close of the exchange or market on which the security is principally traded, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing will be the fair value of the exchange or market on which the security is principally traded, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing will be used for high yield debt securities when available pricing information is determined to be stale or for other reasons not to accurately reflect fair value.
+If market quotations, official closing prices. or information furnished by a pricing service are not readily available or, in the Adviser's opinion, are deemed unreliable for a security, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing policies.
+For example, if, in the Adviser's opinion, a security's value has been materially affected by events occurring before a fund's pricing time but after the close of the exchange or market on which the security is principally traded, then that security will be fair valued in good faith by the Adviser in accordance with applicable fair value pricing policies.
+Fair value pricing will be used for high yield debt securities when available pricing information is determined to be stale or for other reasons not to accurately reflect fair value.